ayanban011/SwinDocSegmenter/README.md

 - [Ayan Banerjee](https://github.com/ayanban011)
 - [Sanket Biswas](https://github.com/biswassanket)
 ## Conclusion
-Thank you for interesting in our work, and sorry if there is any bugs.
+Thank you for your interest in our work, and sorry if there are any bugs.